 Students will develop skills in making, performing and responding to drama in a variety of styles.
 Students will use drama techniques to explore themes, issues and ideas in their own work and in the work of play wrights and theatre practitioners.
 They will learn to evaluate and discuss their own work and the drama produced by others including the work of professional theatre makers.
 An important part of the course is group work and the development of social skills, creative negotiation, concentration and communication through a shared responsibility for the work with others.
 Students will be expected to work in independently on research projects in order to share ideas and information with others.

-The OCR course explores the 4 core disciplines to drama.
+The OCR course explores the four core disciplines to drama.

 - Performer – the ‘doing’ of the drama, and the concept of communicating it to an audience.